 If you have been injured in a warehouse accident, in addition to workers' compensation benefits, you may be able to file a third party claim against a party other than your employer.
 A third party may be a contractor or sub-contractor who caused your accident or injuries.
 Often times, it could also be the manufacturer of a defective product such as a piece of equipment or machinery, which caused your injuries.
 Third-party claims are personal injury lawsuits, which will provide you compensation for damages such as pain and suffering, which are not included in workers' compensation benefits.
 Third-party claims are worth significantly more than workers' compensation benefits.

-The experienced warehouse accident lawyers at Greenberg & Ruby LLP have a long and successful track record of helping injured warehouse workers secure maximum compensation for their losses.
-We understand the complexities and challenges in investigating such cases, compiling the evidence and holding the at-fault parties accountable.
-We will remain on your side, fight for your rights and help you secure fair and full compensation for your tremendous losses.
-Call us at (323) 782-0535 for a free consultation and comprehensive case evaluation.
+The experienced warehouse accident lawyers at Greenberg and Ruby have a long and successful track record of helping injured warehouse workers secure maximum compensation for their losses.
+They understand the complexities and challenges in investigating such cases, compiling the evidence and holding the at-fault parties accountable.
+They will remain on your side, fight for your rights and help you secure fair and full compensation for your tremendous losses.
+Call (323) 782-0535 for a free consultation and comprehensive case evaluation.